LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/attach-files.markdown

 Allows to attach files in the form.

+## Supported features

+### Multiple file upload:

+Allows to select multiple files at once and upload them simultaneously.

+### Drag & Drop support:

+Allows to upload files by dragging them from your desktop or filemanager and dropping them on your fieldlet.

+It is possible to drag&drop a complete folder structure, though this is currently only supported by Google Chrome.

+## Configuration

 There are a list of elements can be configured in the fieldlet:

 ### Section to view